tbarlow12/tbarlow12.github.io/content/blog/posts/tasks.md

 - When a card with a name starting with "Pack for" is added to the board, add the "Packing List" checklist from card "Packing List" to the card
 - 2 days before a card is due, move the card to the top of list "Today"
 - When a card is added to list "Work", add the blue "Work" label to the card
-- Every day at 3:00 am, move all the cards in list "Tomorrow" to list "Today", sort the cards in list "This Week" by due date ascending, and copy each card in list "Templates" with a name starting with "Prepare Mind, Body and Spirit for Today" to the top of list "Today"
+- Every day at 3:00 am, move all the cards in list "Today" to list "Today", sort the cards in list "This Week" by due date ascending, and copy each card in list "Templates" with a name starting with "Prepare Mind, Body and Spirit for Today" to the top of list "Today"

 Not all of these policies are currently running on my board.
 I've played around with lots of different policies to see what works best, but I wanted to provide you with some concrete examples of things that I've used so that you can experiment for yourself.